 We tell you more than just that the law is this and this is what needs to be done to comply.
 We discuss how the Chinese laws as written may say one thing, but our experience on the ground in China dictates something else.
 We tell you when you need to do more than just follow the law to succeed, and we set out exactly what that something else is.
 We also will sometimes regale you with stories about the Chinese lawyers with whom we work, the foreign and Chinese businesspeople with whom we deal, and even the places we go.
 There will be times where our lawyer ethical rules prohibit us from naming names, but we will always work to tell the full story and when we cannot, we will usually make that clear and explain why that is the case.

-Not only am I not qualified to serve as a China expert for presidential candidates, others on the list appear equally unqualified.
+Not only am I not qualified to serve as a China expert for presidential candidates, many others on the list appear equally unqualified.
 Some are businesspeople whose China expertise appears to start and stop with how to make a widget in China or sell one there.
-For all I know they are foreign policy experts but nothing in their past indicates this.
-Even worse, I think at least one of the people listed is not U.S. citizen and has extreme anti US views.
+For all I know they are foreign policy experts, but nothing in their past indicates this.
+Even worse, I think at least one of the people listed is not a U.S. citizen and holds extreme anti-US views.
 Someone like this is far more likely to harm a presidential candidate than help.